MillyCodes/CodeLog/log.md

 # 100 Days Of Code - Log

+### Day 93: Sunday, December 2, 2018

+**Today's Progress**: Article writing

+**Thoughts**: Worked on more HackerRank problems, also read some more documentation for ReadMe.
+The afternoon I did some edits on an article on my experience with technical interviews along with resources, should be completed by tomorrow.

+**Link(s) to work**: [HackerRank](https://www.hackerrank.com)

 ### Day 92: Friday, November 30, 2018

 **Today's Progress**: Javascript & Article writing